Available in Pittsburgh, PA and Columbus, OH

 Immediately following chin augmentation, individuals see significant improvement in the proportion of their faces.
 Most people experience slight swelling, bruising and discoloration at the incision site.
 Most normal activities can be resumed 7 to 10 days after having chin implants.

-Fat Transfer to the Chin
+Fat Transfer For Chin Augmentation